House hippo

-The house hippo is a fictitious species of hippopotamus, and the subject of a Canadian television public service announcement (PSA) produced by Concerned Children's Advertisers (later known as Companies Committed to Kids) in May 1999 and reintroduced by MediaSmarts in 2019.
+The house hippo is a fictitious species of hippopotamus, and the subject of a Canadian television public service announcement (PSA) produced by Concerned Children's Advertisers in May 1999 and reintroduced by MediaSmarts in 2019.

+Background

+Concerned Children's Advertisers was a Canadian non-profit organization dedicated to public service announcements targeting children between the ages of eight and 12.